freewill7/stroudmasters/content/about/_index.md

 Stroud Masters Swimming Club caters for swimmers of 18 years and older.

-Annual membership of the club in 2019 is £45, membership forms can be found in the [Documents](/about/documents) section.
+Annual membership of the club in 2019 is £45, membership forms can be found in the [Documents](/about/#Documents) section below.

 Details of sessions and the per-session costs can be found in the [Sessions](/training/) section.